 Strive Cafe is a company limited by guarantee following a not-for-profit business model.

 The cafe aims to run on a break-even model with income from customers covering the majority of core costs.

 Charitable support helped with set up costs and getting through the yoyo of Covid.
 We initially opened with the front room.
 During the first lockdown we renovated the two further rooms and the courtyard.
 We now have ample space for customers and we are a popular meeting place for various groups.

 UNIQUE SELLING POINT

-The prime focus of the cafe is providing paid supported work for individuals with learning difficulties, a unique selling point.
+The prime focus of the cafe is providing paid supported work for individuals with neurodiversity and learning difficulties, a unique selling point.
 Bexhill has a number of ‘ordinary’ cafés but no true barista-style coffee shops.

 Providing employment for people with disability has received considerable national interest and coverage recently.
 In May 2019 the Government set a target to increase disability employment by 16% by 2027, so Strive Cafe benefits from growing awareness, acceptance and expectations of work opportunities for those with disabilities.

 The idea was born through the success of vocational work within special education colleges and charities: many students are now suitably trained and seeking employment in the hospitality industry.
 The concept of a café providing work experience for young adults with learning difficulties or disability has proved successful in other organisations.
 Providing paid employment is much more unusual and has created our USP.
 There has been significant local and national interest and support for what we are trying to achieve.